seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I must not think there are
 Evils enow to darken all his goodness:
 His faults in him seem as the spots of heaven,
-More fiery by night’s blackness; hereditary,
+More fiery by night's blackness; hereditary,
 Rather than purchased; what he cannot change,
 Than what he chooses.